ksk-S/ModellingHallucinations/README.md

 [Suzuki K](https://sites.google.com/view/keisukesuzuki/), David S, [Seth A](https://www.anilseth.com/) ["Modelling Phenomenological Differences in Aetiologically Distinct Visual Hallucinations Using Deep Neural Networks."](https://osf.io/nr4ke/).
 PsyArXiv [1].

-For more information regarding the project, please visit [the project website](https://osf.io/nr4ke/).
+For more information regarding the project, please visit [the project website on OSF](https://osf.io/nr4ke/).

 ## Setup
 Our model is largely based on [Nguyen et al 2016](https://arxiv.org/abs/1605.09304)[2].
-Please also follow to [the instlation instruction](https://github.com/Evolving-AI-Lab/synthesizing) of the original repository for setting up.
+Please also follow [the instlation instruction](https://github.com/Evolving-AI-Lab/synthesizing) of the original repository for setting up the model.

 ### Installing software
 This code is built on top of Caffe.
 You'll need to install the following: